Symi sailing holidays

 In the front and left is the entrance to Pedi bay and on the horizon: Turkey.

-St Marina bay & islet as seen from the northeast, notice the shallow waters in the Northern (right) passage.
+St Marina bay & islet as seen from the northeast, notice the shallow waters in the northern (right) passage.

 On the left is the entrance to Pedi bay.

-St Marina anchorage as seen from the southwest with Turkey on the horizon.
+Agia Marina anchorage as seen from the southwest with Turkey on the horizon.
 There is little room to swing at anchor: take a line to the islet.
 You will find several handy disembarkation quays for dinghies along the (concrete) beach.

 Pedi

-Pedi - Πεδί village, with flat fertile fields, is located at the head of a deep bay.
-The GWP mentions “a rock above water on the N side of the entrance”, surely this must be Pazmadi islet (unnamed on most charts) - Ραζμάδι which is connected by a reef to the coast: keep on starboard when entering Pedi bay.
+Pedí - Πεδί village, with flat fertile fields, is located at the head of a deep bay.
+The GWP mentions “a rock above water on the N side of the entrance”, surely this must be Pazmadi islet (unnamed on most charts) - Ραζμάδι which is connected by a reef to the coast: keep it on starboard when entering Pedi bay.

 See marina layout and contact details PDF.

-Strong Southeasterlies (only Nov – May) can make the mole and quayside unmanageable; leave and drop anchor in the South.
+Strong southeasterlies (only Nov – May) can make the mole and quayside unmanageable; leave and drop anchor in the south.

-The pier in the West is used by fishing boats, tripper boats and the occasionally large freighter; you can be requested to leave.
+The pier in the west is used by fishing boats, tripper boats and the occasionally large freighter; you can be requested to leave.

 Go alongside (if necessary by rafting up), or stern-to at the tip.

-The head of Pedi bay, looking NW, with the new marina on the mole on the right (North).
-Yachts can also moor on the (West) pier, or anchor in the bay.
+The head of Pedi bay, looking NW, with the new marina on the mole on the right (north).
+Yachts can also moor on the (west) pier, or anchor in the bay.

 The brand new – on the tiny preexisting mole – marina, looking NNW.
 Notice the shore power pillars and laid moorings.

-In the foreground sailing yachts filling up the new marina, and in the top left the West pier, looking SW.
+In the foreground sailing yachts filling up the new marina, and in the top left the west pier, looking SW.

 The premium spots to anchor are in front of the “Pedi Beach Hotel”, which is the pastel blue and yellow coloured building without the neoclassical triangular pediment.
-Alternatively, anchor in 5 – 8 m North of the pier ending.
-Sand / weed and a bit of rocks and in the North Mud as well; holding can be good, but double-check.
+Alternatively, anchor in 5 – 8 m north of the pier ending.
+Sand / weed and a bit of rocks and in the north Mud as well; holding can be good, but double-check.

 Strong gusts possible, mostly SW – NW.